upasadena/interactive-cyoa-tutorial/docs/index.md

 * [Interactive CYOA Creator Plus][ICC+]^([post][ICC+post])^ – By Wahaha303 /
   Hikawa Sisters.
-A modded version of the ICC that includes a massive amount of changes, such as automatically converting large images files to webp, border image setting, large backpack image download, loading animation built in to the viewer, and other additions.
+A modded version of the ICC that includes a massive amount of changes, such as automatically converting large images files to webp, border image setting, large backpack image download, a loading animation built in to the viewer, and other additions.
 Also fixes each row duplicating the background image and many more other fixes.
 Includes a new [viewer][ICC+viewer].
-* [Lt Ouroumov's Modded Creator][lt-creat] – A modded version of the ICC that has many changes, such as generating longer IDs and requirement optimization.
+* [Lt.
+Ouroumov's Modded Creator][lt-creat] – A modded version of the ICC that has many changes, such as generating longer IDs and requirement optimization.

 [ICC+]: https://hikawasisters.neocities.org/ICCPlus/